mohammed-mahmudul-hasan/mohammed-mahmudul-hasan/README.md

 I am a computer science graduate.
 Now I am learning Web development and doing projects.
-I am interested to work as a front-end-developner or full stack developer.
+I am interested to work as a front-end-developer or full stack developer.